 As offensive as it is that these two states celebrate the two men together—a decision that, as Jamelle Bouie wrote in 2015, came about out of bureaucratic convenience and a loyalty to their own state holiday in dealing with the new federally mandated holiday for King—pressure from civil rights groups and more progressive residents has successfully narrowed what was once a more common celebration across the South.
 In 2015, Georgia struck both Robert E. Lee’s birthday and Confederate Memorial Day from its state calendar.
 Two years later, Arkansas ended its practice of celebrating a joint MLK-Robert E. Lee day, instead moving Lee to a downgraded memorial day in October.
-And a small movement to have Alabama and Mississippi end their celebration of Robert E. Lee Day has gathered more than 16,000 signatures as of Friday evening.
+There have been small movement to have Alabama and Mississippi end their celebration of Robert E. Lee Day, but none of these efforts has succeeded.

 There’s some reason to hope that the remaining few states will eventually abandon their celebration of Lee.
-Birmingham, the largest city in Alabama and a majority black one, managed to overturn a state law protecting Confederate monuments after covering up a monument to Confederate soldiers and sailors.
+Birmingham, the largest city in Alabama and a majority black one, fought a state law protecting Confederate monuments.
+(The Alabama Supreme Court upheld the state law in November 2019 and hit Birmingham with a $25,000 fine.)
 But even if King does eventually get sole recognition on the third Monday of January, there will still be more room to go: Several states stick to a Confederate Memorial Day, and Alabama remains the last state to hold onto its legal holiday for the birth of Confederate President Jefferson Davis.

 It’s true that even in the states where the two figures are celebrated together, most official statements will still focus more on King.
 Most teachers will focus holiday-related lessons on the civil rights leader as well, and there will be few Lee-focused public events.
 But there will still be some officials, and likely some educators, who will take the opportunity to repeat myths so often told about a confederate general responsible for a gruesome war in the name of human bondage.